Which country to choose for your first safari?

 What’s next on our bucket list?

 Of course there’s a couple of famous highlights, that we are yet to see and experience – from the Kruger National Park in South Africa to the great migration in the Serengeti.
-But we learned that venturing off-the-beaten path gets huge rewards when choosing a safari destination!
+But we learned that venturing off-the-beaten path promises huge rewards when choosing a safari destination!

 Mostly we dream about these experiences today: